fredriko/metacurate-lexicon/README.md

 The server is up and running!
 Point your browser to the address in the message and play around with it.

+## Todo

+* Instructions for how to deploy the service to heroku.
+* Write-up regarding data collection, cleaning, collocation extraction, and the training of word2vec/fasttext models.